lum1ere/discord-server-destroyer-bot/README.md

 # Easy install
 If you dont want to do full installing below and run .py script, you can download .exe file packed with pyinstaller on this link: https://yadi.sk/d/SGptbTF_jMKhUg
 This way give you opportunity to ignore ALL requierements.
-All requierement libraries already in this exe
+All requierement libraries and python already in this exe

 # Installing
 Requierments: